prisma/specs/schema/Readme.md

 Field names are:

 - Display name for the field
-  - Affects the UI in studio, lift, etc.
 - Not opinionated on casing
   - camel, snake, pascal are fine
 - Name of the underlying field in the data source